datacamp-content-public/courses-credit-risk-modeling-in-python-mike-crabtree/slides/chapter_1_50d2db29b3db8d93542da0d39fcc8cb0.md

 ```

 `@script`
-So, we've learned what hyperparameters from the logistic regression we are going to use gridsearch on, how to create the dictionary of those hyperparameters, and implement them using the GridSearch function.
+So, we've learned: what hyperparameters from the logistic regression we are going to use gridsearch on, how to create the dictionary of those hyperparameters, and implement them using the GridSearch function.
 Now let's go through some programming exercises to use this new skill.
 Good luck!